Ask me anything

 I want to be free.

-Water nymph, Ophelia immortal, Pre- Raphaelite aficionado, no meat no masters, supporting local produce, growing my own herbs and vegetables, Forest School assistant, aspiring outdoor teacher, environmentalist, anti civilisation, re wild, anti capitalism, animal rights, Victorian literature, reconnecting to nature, folklore, lost wisdom, self sufficiency, nettle beer, fruit cider, camping, wild swimming, foraging, cooking, yoga, fruit tea, kayaking, Rainbow warrior, muddy feet.
+Water nymph, Ophelia immortal, Pre- Raphaelite aficionado, supporting local produce, growing my own herbs and vegetables, Forest School assistant, Early Years Primary teacher, environmentalist, anti civilisation, re wild, anti capitalism, animal rights, Victorian literature, reconnecting to nature, folklore, lost wisdom, self sufficiency, nettle beer, fruit cider, camping, wild swimming, foraging, cooking, yoga, fruit tea, kayaking, Rainbow warrior, muddy feet.

 This is the first of what I hope will be many pictures of life around natural homes and the lives people live in them.
 In this case it’s the straw bale home of Mirky and Tomáša in Slovakia made ready for their wedding.
 You can see more beautiful pictures here: www.zajezka.sk/fotky/fotky_z_akcii/Svatba_Mirka_Tomas/[Thanks to Peter Coch Shaman for connecting me to this wonderful place]